elizrgrs/elizrgrs.github.io/README.md

 I also enjoy fun streaming statistics.
 Let's be friends on [Last.fm](https://www.last.fm/user/altostratus_)

 #### Community
 I love going to local shows!
-Bump to [Freakscene.diy](https://freakscene.diy/), a positing board for diy events where you can connect with your local scene outside of social media :P
+Bump to [Freakscene.diy](https://freakscene.diy/), a positing board for diy events where you can connect with your local scene outside of social media

 ## Contact Information